 Regarding the scene where three American girls (Elisha Cuthbert, January Jones, and Ivana Milicevic) flirt with Kris Marshall, Cuthbert told VH1, "It was such a creative space and we were allowed to improvise and try different things and it wasn’t just completely set into Richard’s writing.
 I mean we were allowed to sort of venture … It was nice that we got to sort of play around.”
-Curtis remembers it differently, noting in the commentary track that the Brits were "respectful" with his script, but these Americans wanted to "pep it up a bit."

 Every film Curtis writes contains a "Bernard," and he's always the butt of a joke.
 In Love Actually, he's the son of Thompson's character who is described as "horrid."
 This all dates back to a love triangle that didn't turn in Curtis's favor.
 Bernard was the name of a young man who won the heart of Curtis's crush Anne, and so he will forever be lampooned.
-In real life, Bernard is a successful politician, namely Bernard Jenkin, Member of Parliament for Harwich and North Essex.
+In real life, Bernard is a successful politician, namely Bernard Jenkin, Member of Parliament for Harwich and North Essex since 2010.

 Over 200 girls auditioned for the part of Joanna, the talent show star that young Sam (Thomas Brodie-Sangster) falls hard for.
-But with pipes that blew away the casting director, Olson won the part with aplomb.
+But with pipes that blew away the casting director, Olivia Olson blew the competition away.
 In the commentary track, Curtis notes that Olson sang the song "All I Want For Christmas Is You" so flawlessly that he feared it sounded manufactured.
 He had sound editors cut in breaths to the performance to make it more believable.

 Child stars Thomas Brodie-Sangster and Olivia Olson were utterly adorable together as drum-playing Sam and his grade school crush Joanna.
 But Love Actually wasn't the end of the pair's onscreen romance.
 They were reunited in 2008 when Olson joined the voice cast of the Disney Channel cartoon show Phineas and Ferb.
 While Brodie-Sangster lends his voice to the oft-silent Ferb, Olson often sings as Ferb's crush, the sleek and cool Vanessa Doofenshmirtz.